Maintain Counsel: Completing a Affidavit Trustee form

 Keeping Everything Legal

-As you prepare the notification package, ensure that the trust instrument itself has been signed and notarized.
-If the Grantor’s signature is not affixed to the document, then the trust instrument can be considered null and void.
-When distributing copies of the Trust, you must include any amendments to the original instrument.
+When distributing copies of the Trust, you should include any amendments to the original instrument.
 If anything seems out of line, such as the Grantor’s mental capacity or the possibility of undue influence, the beneficiaries will have 120-days to contest the trust instrument.
 If any impropriety is suspected, you should gather as much evidence as possible to present to the courts.
 The courts are notoriously strict about accepting a petition to contest a trust instrument.
 When the Grantor died, the Trust is irrevocable, and any proposed changes require a court order.
 If the request for changes is unanimous among the Trustee and beneficiaries, the petition to contest a trust will hold more weight with the courts.

 Seeking Legal Counsel

 Individuals considered to have Legal Standing in the court’s eyes include the Trustee (s), beneficiaries, and any other heirs.
 These individuals are the only ones who can petition the courts for changes to the trust instrument or the Trustee (s).
 It would be best to protect yourself and your interests by seeking counsel with one of our experienced trust lawyers.
-They can offer guidance on every aspect of the Trust, including whether your Affidavit of Death of Trustee Los Angeles or your Affidavit of Death of Trustee Orange County is prepared correctly.
 If you have any questions about filling out Affidavit of death of Trustee California forms, our lawyers can provide the answers.